5.8 Raising political awareness among young people

 Promoting transparent and youth-tailored public communication

-There are no policy frameworks or guidelines for youth-tailored communication that public institutions should follow in order to enhance the transparency of their policies and decision-making procedures.
+There are no policy frameworks or formal guidelines for youth-tailored communication that public institutions are required to follow in order to enhance the transparency of their policies and decision-making processes.

-There is no large-scale programme training policymakers in communicating with the youth.
+There is no large-scale programme aimed at training policymakers in effective communication with young people.